Can I visit any historical archaeological sites?

 If you are excavating land and know that you will disturb a relic, or think that you might disturb a relic, then you need to get an excavation permit issued by the Heritage Council of NSW.
-To find out more or to download an application form, go to Permits and applications
+To find out more or to download an application form see Permits and approvals.

 Are human skeletal remains considered relics under the Heritage Act?

 Non-Aboriginal human remains with heritage value (for example historic, genealogical, social, aesthetic, religious, scientific or other significance) are considered a relic under the Act and, therefore, cannot be disturbed without an excavation permit.
 Headstones, grave enclosures, grave goods and associated objects may also be considered relics under the Act.

 Human skeletal remains and burial sites assessed as being of heritage significance should, as a principle, not be disturbed and the excavation and moving of human remains and burials should be regarded as a last resort.
 Consult our publication Skeletal Remains for more information.